LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 1. Add a `GameModeDefinition` under `modes/`.
 2. Register it in `modes/index.ts`.
-3. Implement its controller lifecycle: `update`, `reset`, and `destroy`.
+3. Implement its controller lifecycle: `start`, `update`, `pause`, `reset(reason)`, `onPlayerEvent`, and `destroy`.
 4. Put mode-owned entities, pursuit state, win/loss rules, escalation, and mode HUD adapters in that controller—not in maps or player handling.

 The cruise controller is intentionally idle.
 The chase definition currently establishes its copy and lifecycle seam but is marked unavailable until pursuit behavior exists.

-A mode controller can read a safe player snapshot, add objects to the shared scene, and request a player reset.
+A mode controller receives the world service, a refreshed player snapshot with detached position and velocity vectors, elapsed drive time, typed collision and drift-phase events, and a mode-owned `endDrive` action.
+Session resets arrive once through `reset(reason)`.
+It can add objects to the shared scene without reaching into or mutating player internals.
 It should not fork the shared vehicle model unless a mode genuinely requires different handling; use a driving profile for deliberate handling experiments.